Guide · PhotoTag.ai

 If your workflow is “import → keyword in Lightroom → export,” PhotoTag is designed for you.

-A free evaluation tier with a small credit allotment is available for testing.
-Video typically costs more credits per file than a still image.
+A free evaluation allotment of about 10 upload credits is available for testing.
+Video typically costs one credit per file — the same as a still image on most packs.

 Workflow strengths